(Teddy is hurt because YOU failed to follow the procedures to keep your backup generator operating correctly.)

 Breakers and Switches

 The generator should have one or more big breakers to control output.
-You will find these on the back side of the generator output box.
+You will find these on the back or side of the generator output box.
 Make sure the breakers are closed.
 Otherwise, the transfer switch cannot transfer the load.

 Finally, and I hate to say this, make sure all necessary control switches are turned on.